ahuth/ahuth.github.io/README.md

 ## Secrets

-If there is a `secrets.json` file at the root of the project containing json with an `analyticsId` key, a script for [Fathom Analytics](https://usefathom.com/) will be included on each HTML page.
+Optionally, you can add a `secrets.json` file at the root of the project (which will be git-ignored), which can have the following keys:

+- `analyticsId` - if present, a script for [Fathom Analytics](https://usefathom.com/) will be included on each HTML page.